NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 <h2><strong>Building the library</strong></h2>

-To build the library browse to the root of the angular project which is "employee-portal" in our case if you are not already there.
+To build the library, browse to the root of the angular project which is "employee-portal" in our case, if you are not already there.

 Run below command.